nhartland/forma/README.md

 **forma** is a utility library for the procedural generation and manipulation of shapes on a two dimensional grid or lattice.
-It came about as part of experiments in making roguelike games. **forma** is therefore particularly suited for (but not limited to) the generation of roguelike environments.
+It came about as part of experiments in making roguelike games. **forma** is therefore particularly suited (but not limited) to the generation of roguelike environments.

 ## Features